andrewhessler/paint-by-algo/THOUGHTS.md

 ### Quicker Algorithm
-Rignt now I batch tile animations.
+Right now I batch tile animations.
 I'm thinking about grabbing every checked leading up to a visited and batching that way instead of by count.
 But I also wouldn't mind just a less noisy trail.
 Maybe see if there's something I did wrong with my algorithm

 I'm trying just emitting Visited... not sure what others did, still gotta go look at that repo.